btiernay/elasticsearch-lang-java/README.md

 }'
 ```

-The two settings are independent of one another and get concatenated at runtime.
+The two settings are completely independent of one another and get concatenated at runtime.

 Scripts
 -------